Rocko's Modern Life: Music

 Pat Irwin, a veteran of many bands including the Raybeats and B-52s, spent five years as a music director on the series.
 Leading a six-piece combo on keyboard and guitar, Irwin brought together musicians such as trombonist Art Baron, drummer Kevin Norton, wind player Rob DeBellis, and bassist David Hofstra.
-Similar to SpongeBob SquarePants and The Ren & Stimpy Show, Irwin uses selections from the APM Music library into his score.

-On April 7, 2023, a soundtrack album featuring tracks from the first and second seasons was released on streaming and digital download.
-A deluxe edition released on September 18, 2023, to celebrate the 30th anniversary of Rocko's Modern Life with eleven additional tracks.
+Darryn King of Forbes described Irwin's composition as resembling surf music and lounge jazz, combined with Looney Tunes composer Carl Stalling's antic style.
+For example, King compares its musical composition to a blend of Iggy Pop's "Lust for Life" (1977) and Benny Goodman's "Sing Sing Sing".
+Irwin recalled that Murray explained to him the emphasis of the series having its own score to enhance its visual expression with a feeling of sensory overload, telling him to "climb the latter of anxiety".
+Furthermore, Irwin stated that each episode of the series was recorded and mixed in a day.
+On April 7, 2023, a soundtrack album compiled of various instrumental tracks from the series was released to streaming services.
+The album's deluxe edition was released on September 18 with eleven additional tracks, coinciding with the 30th anniversary of Rocko's Modern Life.

 Censorship

 Visual gags often incorporate props with adult innuendos.
-In the season one episode "Bedfellows," during a nudist party at Rocko’s house, a female poodle is briefly shown from behind before quickly turning when arrows hit an archery target.
+In the season one episode, "Bedfellows" (1993), during a nudist party at Rocko's backyard, a female poodle is briefly shown from behind before quickly turning when arrows hit an archery target, censoring her.

 Rocko's Modern Life has been noted for its racy humor.
-Despite having been on a network that appealed to children, adults made up more than one-fifth of the audience for the show during its run; this was similar to the approach The Ren & Stimpy Show had for adult audiences.
-The series contained numerous adult innuendos, including Rocko's brief stint as a telephone operator implied to be a sex hotline in the season one episode "Canned," where an instruction sheet notes employees to "Be Hot, Be Naughty, and Be Courteous," while he flatly repeats "Oh baby" into the receiver, turning out to be Mrs. Bighead.
-The restaurant named "Chokey Chicken," a term for masturbation, was renamed "Chewy Chicken" for the series' fourth season.
+Kelsea Stahler of Bustle described the series as containing sexual innuendos in plain sight while also presenting frequent visceral imagery, including depictions of despair, visible butt cracks, and recurring instances of vomit throughout its episodes.
+She noted that child audiences were routinely exposed to adult-themed situations through colorful and stylistically whimsical design.
+The series contained numerous adult innuendos, including Rocko's brief stint as a telephone operator implied to be a sex hotline in the season one episode "Canned" (1993), where an instruction sheet notes employees to "Be Hot, Be Naughty, and Be Courteous," while he flatly repeats "Oh baby" into the receiver, turning out to be Mrs. Bighead.
+In another example, "Bedfellows" showcases a nudist party at Rocko's backyard, where a shaped female poodle quickly turns when arrows hit an archery target, censoring her genitals.
+The series' fictional restaurant, Chokey Chicken, is based on the phrase, "to choke the chicken", a slang term for masturbation.
+After the name had been intact in its first three seasons, someone reported the innuendo by the fourth season's production, resulting in its name change to Chewey Chicken.

-During the production of the first season, the production team was encouraged to push the boundaries of Nickelodeon much to the approach of The Ren & Stimpy Show had.
-An example of censorship was in the episode "To Heck and Back," there was a warning in the production team that they could not say "hell," which instead used "heck" as a joke, along with jokes and references of Satanism, an issue that concerned Nickelodeon.
-Another controversial issue at the time of the first season's airing was when the Los Angeles Times reported a story on the episode "Who's for Dinner?," which was based on Heffer finding out he was adopted, and stood out when it came to children's television.